rrumana/homelab/README.md

 # homelab
-My homelab configurations
+My homelab configuration

-This is a simple repository that serves as a backup of my services and their simple configs
+This repository will contain the docker compose yaml files that power my homelab, which is made up of 34 actively running containers as of the writing of this message.
+Obviously the env files and config files are private, but this should serve as an appropriate backup and also a public record of my lap.